-For a few months now, I’ve been going to yoga classes and I’ve noticed that the instructor will say “set an intention for your practice,” and I absolutely love the idea of setting an intention of the day, week, or even year.
+For a few months now, I’ve been going to yoga classes and I’ve noticed that the instructor will start by saying, “set an intention for your practice,” and I absolutely love the idea of setting an intention for the day, week, or even year.

 I have my own word for the year that is intentional to me: abundance.
 Abundance to me means having more than enough and being more than enough.
 It means recognizing that a scarcity mentality doesn’t benefit me, but feeling whole and valued and loved does benefit me.